The conference starts at 09:00 and will close at 16:30.

 Campbell Keir, Director, Energy & Infrastructure, Department of International Trade outlines international opportunities, common export challenges and how the government can help supply chain companies secure work around the world.

-Duncan Hawthorne, Chief Executive Officer, Horizon Nuclear Power speaks about the Wylfa Newydd project, engaging the supply chain and opportunities for the nuclear new build market.
+Gwen Parry-Jones, Director of Nuclear Operations, Horizon Nuclear Power speaks about the Wylfa Newydd project, engaging the supply chain and opportunities for the nuclear new build market.

 With the growth in the UK industry over recent years and the opportunities laid out in the NSD, this session will discuss learnings from successful contract bids, current opportunities and the economic benefits of supply chain investment.